-Leaked T-Mobile documents reveal new Classic plans for national retailers and new prepaid plansAlex Wagner - Deputy Managing Editor, News Desk
+Leaked T-Mobile documents reveal new Classic plans for national retailers and new prepaid plansAlex Wagner - Editorial Director of News and Content

 T-Mobile will soon be making a full-on switch to Value plans, but some newly-leaked documents indicate that national retailers that sell T-Mobile service will be sticking to Classic plans.
 Our friends at TmoNews have gotten hold of some internal T-Mobile documents that outline some new Classic offerings that will be coming to shops like Walmart and Best Buy as well as some new prepaid plans.
 The retailers will be sticking to Classic offerings is that they own their own inventory, there's no system set up to allow customers to make the down payments on a device that are part of T-Mo's Value plans, meaning that the subscribers would be forced to pay the full price of the unit upfront.